 Most tomato sauces prepared in the home kitchen are variations of the humble but mighty marinara.
 This somewhat thin sauce cooks quickly from start to finish, requiring only around an hour max.

-The famous flavors come from garlic, crushed red pepper, and basil.
-Some people also include a little oregano.
+The famous flavors come from mixing tomatoes with garlic, olive oil, onions, and oregano.
+Some people also include other ingredients like basil or crushed red peppers.
 All traditional Italian marinara sauces should consist of those three essential ingredients and tomatoes, of course!

-Note: When cooking marinara, you should opt for fresh ingredients and high-quality San Marzano tomatoes for the best result.
+Note: When cooking marinara, you should choose fresh ingredients and high-quality San Marzano tomatoes for the best result.

 Marinara sauce is often enjoyed in sub sandwiches, as the base for pizza, and is also known as spaghetti sauce.